Doctors have some of the most demanding and taxing jobs out there. They need to be extremely vigilant and keen when going about their work.

 They have to deal with all types of situations and emergencies and they need to always be mentally prepared for them.

-Asthma attacks, anaphylactic shock, respiratory distress, myocardial infarctions, convulsions, allergic attacks, unconsciousness, trauma, and head injuries are some of the emergencies which are be faced by the doctors commonly.
+Asthma attacks, anaphylactic shock, respiratory distress, myocardial infarctions, convulsions, allergic attacks, unconsciousness, trauma, and head injuries are some of the emergencies which are being faced by the doctors commonly.

 Doctors need to be adequately equipped with knowledge on how to deal with such cases with care and attentiveness.
 Suitable knowledge, communication skills, appropriate medications, and apparatus are all the components essential in order to provide the best possible care to the patient in distress.